-5. Students whose Cumulative GPA is less than 3.0, but whose science prerequisite GPA is above 3.0 and have consistently higher grades in most recent coursework
+5. Students whose Cumulative GPA is less than 3.0, but whose PA program science prerequisites GPA is above 3.0

-- may still be considered for admission.
-These students may submit a written petition the Admissions Committee to be considered for admission, sent directly to the PA program offices. - 6.
+- and have consistent improvement in the last sixty credits.
+Consistent improvement is defined as a cumulative GPA of at least 3.0, calculated using grades for the last sixty credits taken.
+If you meet both these criteria you may still be considered for admission.
+These students may submit a written petition along with the most current transcript to the Admissions Committee to be considered for admission, sent directly to the PA program office. - 6.
 The Human Anatomy & Physiology courses must have been taken within the previous 5 years from the date of enrollment.
 Other science prerequisite courses (Biology, Chemistry, Biochemistry, and Microbiology) taken more than 10 years ago will not be accepted.
 Statistics courses taken more than 10 years ago will not be accepted and must be repeated.